TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 > ## **Rules and Philosophy**
 >
 - First off: this toolbox is not trying the reinvent the wheel.
-Rather it takes already established and proven analysis solutions like Kilosort and integrates them into a central hub aiming to bring LFP and spike analysis as well as signal quality measures together in a way, that everyone - including students and beginners can comfortably use it.
+Rather it takes already established and proven analysis solutions like SpikeInterface, NEO and Kilosort and integrates them into a central hub aiming to bring LFP and spike analysis as well as signal quality measures together in a way, that everyone - including students and beginners can comfortably use it.
 - All relevant analysis and data parts are saved in a single structure with a limited and clear amount of fields that every window shares.
 Changes in one window are automatically available in another window if its contents are updated.
 - All interactive parts like buttons, checkboxes and so on that are disabled (grey and cant be clicked on) can be activated by conducting the necessary analysis step before.
 - If the user tries to do an analysis without proper preprocessing or enters a wrong format into any field requiring user input, values are either autocorrected and/or the user gets a message why the operation is not possible.
 The aim is to give an explanation of what to do when an error occurs, not just what the error is.
-- In every window that loads or saves some kind of data, these windows will first search auto-set folders for information to show.
-I.e. when opening the 'Event Extraction' window, it will auto-search the recording path raw data was extracted from for files holding event data.
-The same holds true for spike sorting.
-When saving your dataset for spike sorting, a folder will automatically be suggested.
-If data is saved in this folder, all windows concerned with loading this kind of data are auto-searching those locations, enabling on-click loads.
-Of course, there is always an option to manually select a folder too.
+- In every window that loads or saves some kind of data, a standard folder will be auto-set for files with the proper format and additional information to show.
+I.e. when opening the 'Event Extraction' window, it will auto-search the recording path raw data was extracted from for files holding event data and in the case of some recording formats show trigger information like time stamps.
+The same holds true for saving and loading spike sorting data from any of the supported sorters.
+When saving your dataset for spike sorting in the folder suggested and sort it, NeuroMod will automatically recognize the spike sorting results for a one-click load in the 'Load Spike Sorting' window (it searches for the standard output file names of those sorters in the standard location they save results in).
+However, you can also always select a folder manually that will be searched through for results as well.
+To make your live easier, consider leaving the standard file names and locations created throughout your analysis.
 - All functions are designed in a way that they can be used outside of the user interface with just a few support functions, including all visualizations.
 This enables the 'Autorun' functionality of the GUI, where you can apply all analysis and plots in a loop to several recordings.

 > ## **Disclaimer, License and Contact**